edipin21/ScoreInsight-API/README.md

 * **Data Persistence and Efficiency:** JPA (Java Persistence API) and Hibernate are at the heart of this project, guaranteeing optimal data persistence and efficiency.

+* **Asynchronous Data Retrieval:** Data retrieval from the external API is implemented asynchronously, ensuring efficient and non-blocking operations.

 * **Testing Rigor:** JUnit testing is rigorously implemented to validate the reliability and accuracy of the system.